s4bot3ur/Blockchain-Challenges/Ethernaut/Elevator/WriteUp.md

 }
 ```

-In the above example Assume the first contract is already deployed and we want to interact with contract.
-Using the above interface we can interact with the first deployed contract.
-Interface will basically says that these are the functions existing on the deployed contract.
-Try out this in remix.
+In the above example, assume the first contract is already deployed and we want to interact with the contract.
+Using the above interface, we can interact with the first deployed contract.
+The interface will basically say that these are the functions existing on the deployed contract.
+Try this out in Remix.

 ```solidity
 interface Building {